waimea-ammacintosh/workshop-register-project/README.md

 - Creating or customising scripts, code or presets
 - Using a combination of steps to manipulate or enhance elements
 - Using a third-party library
-- Using composite effects

-** EDIT THESE LISTS ABOVE TO MATCH YOUR PROJECT**